simon-brooke/beowulf/doc/lisp1.5.md

 `ff =` &lambda;`[x] = [atom[x] -> x; T -> ff[car[x]]]`

-The equality sign in these identities is actually not part of the LISP meta-languageand is only a crutch until we develop the correct notation.
+The equality sign in these identities is actually not part of the LISP meta-language and is only a crutch until we develop the correct notation.
 The right side of the last equation cannot serve as an expression for the function `ff` because there is nothing to indicate that the occurrence of `ff` inside it stands for the function that is being defined.

 In order to be able to write expressions that bear their own name, we introduce the label notation.
 If &epsilon; is an expression, and &alpha; is its name, we write label[&alpha;; &epsilon;].